-Through examination of both regional and global case studies as well as in-depth discussions with faculty and peers, you will investigate tools and techniques for interacting with stakeholders effectively.
-In the process, you will strengthen your ability to make decisions that support your company's external community, internal operations, and bottom line.
+Through case study examinations as well as in-depth discussions with faculty and peers, you'll investigate tools and techniques for interacting with stakeholders effectively.
+In the process, you'll strengthen your ability to make decisions that support your company's external community, internal operations, and bottom line.

 Programs, dates, fees, and faculty are subject to change.